lykhonis/terramach/README.md

 # How to Use

-Terra Mac create is located in [terramach](/terramach) folder.
+Terra Mach crate is located in [terramach](/terramach) folder.
 To use it checkout Terra Mach to your workspace and link it locally by supplying a path.

 ```shell script